HR Professional of the Year

 - Consent in writing to the nomination and publication of both name and photo in connection with the CPHR BC & Yukon HR Professional of the Year

-- Be available to attend the awards celebration at the CPHR BC & Yukon HR Conference + Tradeshow, on Wednesday, April 3, 2019.
+- Be available to attend the awards celebration at the CPHR BC & Yukon HR Conference + Tradeshow, April 28th and 29th, 2020.
 Finalists may be asked to appear onstage and address the audience during the award celebration.

 - Award finalists will be given one complimentary ticket to attend the full two day conference.